Cyfrin/Updraft/courses/intro-python-vyper-smart-contract-development/1-favorites/26-zksync/+page.md

 This will print the contract's balance, code, and transactions.

-We've now deployed a ZkSync contract and called its functions.
+We've now deployed a ZKsync contract and called its functions.